- Last updated:

 Council is preparing a new planning scheme that will replace the current Sunshine Coast Planning Scheme 2014.
 A new planning scheme will set the vision for the Sunshine Coast in 2041 and guide growth and development to help achieve that vision.

-The Sunshine Coast is growing.
+We know that more people are choosing to move to the Sunshine Coast region.
 To grow sustainably, we need careful planning.
 We need to protect the places we love, preserve our natural environment, maintain the lifestyle we enjoy, provide diverse places to work and create great spaces for residents and visitors.
 We also need to recognise the diversity and uniqueness of our communities that make our region so special.

 The New Sunshine Coast Planning Scheme Project is a multi-year project, intended to be completed by 2024.
-There are many steps in preparing a new planning scheme and we are only in the early stages of the process.
+There are many steps in preparing a new planning scheme as outlined in the Planning scheme preparation process page.

-Council undertook preliminary consultation on proposed planning directions for the Sunshine Coast region and local areas.
-These directions and the outcomes of the preliminary consultation will inform the drafting of the new planning scheme.
+As an early step in the process, and prior to drafting the new planning scheme, council undertook preliminary consultation earlier this year on proposed planning directions for the Sunshine Coast region and local areas.
+These proposed directions and the outcomes of the preliminary consultation are helping to inform the detailed drafting of the new planning scheme.